Omid Sarlak: Video and death

 In the days leading up to his death, Sarlak posted a video on his Instagram story showing himself burning a portrait of Khamenei, while overlaying the footage with archival audio of the former Shah Mohammad Reza Pahlavi.
 Alongside the video he used hashtags such as "Death to Khamenei" and issued a call for youth to rise up: "How long humiliation, how long poverty, how long being ridden over?
 This is the moment to show yourself, young man."

-On 1 November 2025 his body was found inside his car near a sports stadium in Aligudarz, with a gunshot wound.
+On 1 November 2025, his body was found inside his car near a sports stadium in Aligudarz, with a gunshot wound.
 Local authorities declared the death a suicide, citing a handgun found beside his body.
 The family and many activists dispute the official version, alleging that he was in fact killed; at his funeral large crowds chanted anti-regime slogans such as "Death to Khamenei" and asserted "they killed him."
 Following the funeral, Iranians posted images and videos of demonstrators burning pictures of Ali Khamenei alongside those of Ayatollah Ruhollah Khomeini, who founded the Islamic Republic.

 Reactions

 Iranian state‑affiliated media denied that Sarlak was killed by security forces, stating that he died by suicide.
-The state‑aligned outlet Nour News accused "anti‑revolutionary" groups of provoking unrest and linked the incident to heightened tensions following the recent 12 day Iran-Israel conflict.
+The state‑aligned outlet Nour News accused "anti‑revolutionary" groups of provoking unrest and linked the incident to heightened tensions following the Twelve-Day War between Iran and Israel.

 At the site where his son’s body was found, Sarlak's father was filmed saying, "They killed my champion," and alleging that his son had been "surrounded" in an underground passage and killed.
 The man who filmed the video claimed that the killers left a gun beside Sarlak's body to stage a suicide.

 Gohar Eshghi, mother of Sattar Beheshti, stated on Instagram that Sarlak "stood bravely against oppression and they took his life for opposing a tyrant ruler".

 Several days after Sarlak's body was found, Ahmad Khatami, a member of Iran’s Assembly of Experts, stated in a speech in Tehran: "Any threat against the supreme leader is waging war on God, which carries a death sentence."

 Following Sarlak's death, videos circulated on social media of Iranians burning images of Ayatollah Ali Khamenei and Ruhollah Khomeini.

 In a strongly worded statement, the U.S. Department of State condemned Sarlak's death and blamed the Iranian government, asserting that the "suspicious timing and circumstances surrounding Sarlak's death strongly suggest regime involvement," and describing the case as another example of "the Iranian regime's brutal repression of dissent."